2010年6月18日 星期五

 These and other types of happiness are legitimate reasons to acquire proficiency in a craft or profession (sippanca) to organize one's work carefully (susamvihitakammantam) and to carry it out with diligence (atanditam).

-Right Livelihood, it must meet two requirements.
+101 For a trade or a profession to be in harmony with the Buddhist ideal of Right Livelihood, it must meet two requirements.
 Firstly, it must be able to provide us at least with the necessities of life - food, clothing, shelter, medicine and education.

 Secondly, the work we do must be ethically wholesome.
 Many types of work provide an adequate or even excellent income, but involve dishonesty, exploitation or cruelty.
 The Buddha mentions several such unethical types of work which were common in his day.